sounddrill31/MONO-gallery-submissions/README.md

 This is a WIP project to turn this data into a beautiful website inspired by [MONO Design](https://mono.layogtima.com/) semi-automatically, with a little bit of manual work.

+## Image Backends
+> [!WARNING]
+> The downloader script is hardcoded to account for google drive links.
+This may break at any time!

+TODO: Add direct downloads or local file paths.

+## Config

 ### Example teams.yaml
 This will be automatically generated from data.csv
 ```yml